This peanut butter and jelly ice cream takes one of your favourite sandwich fillings and turns it into a delicious frozen dessert.

 I always think of peanut butter and jam sandwiches as a breakfast food to be eaten on toast in the morning but people the world over enjoy them at any time.
 And now you can enjoy it as a dessert!
 Like many of my other ice cream recipes, this is egg free with no custard base.
 The only cooking needed is for the raspberry jelly.

 In the mood for more delectable ice creams?
 Check out my full collection of Cuisinart ice cream maker recipes (that work well in other brands ice cream makers too!).

 To make the peanut butter and jelly ice cream

 First make the peanut butter ice cream

-Before churing, make the raspberry jelly
+Before churning, make the raspberry jelly

 Churn the ice cream.
-If using crunchy peanut butter you may find it stick somewhat when churning.
+If using crunchy peanut butter you may find it sticks somewhat when churning.
 You could try poking it very carefully through the lid to get it going, or stopping the machine Briefly to move the mix.
-Don’t leave it for more than a few seconds or the ice cream will start to freeze and the machine won’t start again And/Or you could damage the machines motor.
+Don't leave it for more than a few seconds or the ice cream will start to freeze and the machine won't start again And/Or you could damage the machine's motor.

 To make the raspberry jelly

 Add raspberries, sugar and jam set if using to a small saucepan.
 Simmer for five to ten minutes until the raspberries break down and the jelly starts to thicken.

 Remove from heat and cool.
 If a smoother jelly is desired, strain the jelly.
 As the jelly cools it will become thick and difficult to strain.
 You may need to work at it (good for those arm muscles!).
 Try using the back of a plastic cup to help get the mix through, otherwise, for a more chunky jelly leave the seeds in.